Why Every Modern Household Needs a Family Finance CFO

 Internal vs. External: Who Should Fill the Role?

-Many successful families choose a hybrid model: One spouse acts as the Internal CFO to manage day-to-day operations, while they meet quarterly with an external partner to validate their strategy.
 For families with business interests, business succession planning is also an important consideration, ensuring continuity and smooth transitions when transferring ownership or leadership within the family.

 How Novelty Wealth Helps You Master This Role